cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * Transport mode is used for client-to-client and client-to-gateway connections.
 It preserves the original packet headers but encrypts the packet data.
 * Tunnel mode is used between gateways.
 It encrypts the *entire* original packet, appending a *new* header.

-The distinction makes sense when you consider that tunnel mode is joining two existing networks, while transport mode is joining two individual machines on the “same” network.
+The distinction makes sense when you consider that tunnel mode is joining two existing networks, while transport mode is joining two individual machines on the "same" network.
 You could imaging using tunneling mode in place of transport mode, but then the new header would be (functionally) the same as the original header; thus, there is no security benefit to encrypting the original header in this situation.
-The extra “translation” step between the gateways is why encrypting the entire original packet makes sense.
+The extra "translation" step between the gateways is why encrypting the entire original packet makes sense.

 Additionally, IPSec tunnels are built using either PPTP (the point-to-point tunneling protocol) or L2TP (the layer 2 tunneling protocol).
 Note, however, that only L2TP is considered secure.